shakacode/shakapacker/README.md

 ### Webpack Configuration

 First, you don't _need_ to use Shakapacker's webpack configuration.
-However, the `shakapacker` NPM package provides convenient access to configuration code that reads the `config/webpacker.yml` file which the view helpers also use.
-If you have your own customized webpack configuration, at the minimum, you must ensure:
+However, the `shakapacker` NPM package provides convenient access to configuration code that reads the `config/shakapacker.yml` file which the view helpers also use.
+If you have your customized webpack configuration, at the minimum, you must ensure:

-1. Your output files go the right directory
+1. Your output files go to the right directory
 2. Your output includes a manifest, via package [`webpack-assets-manifest`](https://github.com/webdeveric/webpack-assets-manifest) that maps output names (your 'packs') to the fingerprinted versions, including bundle-splitting dependencies.
-That's the main secret sauce of webpacker!
+That's the main secret sauce of Shakapacker!

 The most practical webpack configuration is to take the default from Shakapacker and then use [webpack-merge](https://github.com/survivejs/webpack-merge) to merge your customizations with the default.
 For example, suppose you want to add some `resolve.extensions`: